NDIS Early Childhood Intervention in Australia: What Every Parent Needs to Know in 2026

 Who Qualifies for Early Childhood Intervention Support

-- Whether the delay or disability is affecting the child’s development and daily functioning
+• If the delay or disability affects the child’s development and daily functioning.

-- Whether early support is likely to reduce the level of assistance the child will need later in life
+• If early support is likely to reduce the level of assistance a child will need later in life.

-- The child’s age and the nature of the support required
+• The child’s age and nature of support required.

 What Supports Are Available Under This Pathway